manhtuando97/HyperAlign/README.md

 ## Datasets
-The datasets are in the *Datasets* folder.
+The datasets are in the *Datasets* zip.
-We remove any nodes that are incident to fewer than two hypergraphs.

 Source:
 - coauth-Geology: https://www.cs.cornell.edu/~arb/data/coauth-MAG-Geology/